Zhenlong station (Guangzhou Metro)

-Zhenlong station (镇龙站), is an interchange station between Line 14 and Line 21 of the Guangzhou Metro.
-The Line 14 station started operations on 28 December 2017 and the Line 21 station started operations on 28 December 2018.
+Zhenlong station (镇龙站 (Zhènlóng Zhàn, Janlùng Jaahm)) is an interchange station between Line 14 and Line 21 of the Guangzhou Metro.
+The station started operations as part of the Knowledge City Line of Line 14 on 28 December 2017 and the Line 21 platforms started operation on 28 December 2018.
 The station also serves as the southeastern terminus of the Knowledge City branch of Line 14.
+The station connects to the Suishen intercity railway.